defold/doc/docs/en/manuals/ios.md

 ---
 title: Defold development for the iOS platform
-brief: This manual explains how to develop games and apps for iOS devices in Defold.
+brief: This manual explains how to build and run games and apps on iOS devices in Defold.
 ---

 # iOS development

-iOS development differs from Android development in that you have to be a registered developer to be able to put apps or games on an iOS device, even during development. iOS requires that all apps that are out on a phone or tablet are signed with an Apple-issued certificate and provisioning profile.
+iOS requires that _any_ app that you build and want to run on your phone or tablet _must_ be signed with an Apple-issued certificate and provisioning profile.
+This manual explains the steps involved in bundling your game for iOS.
+During development, running your game through the [development app](/manuals/dev-app) is often preferred since it allows you to hot reload content and code wirelessly directly to your device.

 ## Apple's code signing process

 The security associated with iOS apps consists of several components.
-To get access to the required tools, you need to sign up to the [Apple's iOS Developer Program](https://developer.apple.com/programs/).
+You can get access to the required tools by singing up to the [Apple's iOS Developer Program](https://developer.apple.com/programs/).
 When you have enrolled, go to the [Apple's Developer Member Center](https://developer.apple.com/membercenter/index.action).

 ![Apple Member Center](images/ios/apple_member_center.png)

-The section *Certificates, Identifiers & Profiles* contains all the tools you need.
+The section *Certificates, Identifiers & Profiles* contains all the tools that you need.
 From here you can create, delete and edit:

 Certificates
 : Apple-issued cryptographic certificates that identify you as a developer.
 You can create development or production certificates.
 Developer certificates allow you to test certain features such as the in-app purchase mechanism in a sandbox test environment.
 Production certificates are used to sign the final app for upload to the App Store.
 You need a certificate to sign apps before you can put them on your device for testing.